Having the chance to witness your little one’s first steps is an amazing experience!

 The toddlers showed improved balance control while carrying an object.
 But why?
 A possible explanation is that holding on to something may have given them confidence.
 This could have a similar effect to holding on to the surface of furniture.
 Besides this benefit, spontaneous carrying can provide a great opportunity for children to combine manual and locomotor skills, while interacting with their environment.

-Here are some ways in which your little one might put surrounding objects into good use when giving her first steps:
+Here are some ways in which your little one might put surrounding objects into good use when giving their first steps:

 - Walking upright while carrying an object in each hand.